zalavariandris/lighttrace3/README.md

 - [x] circle size handler is usable even when not selected...
 - [x] with the new SVG Ratracer hitLines has problams when included in a scene.
       Any objects in the back, were messing up the hitrays. did not affect raytracing
-- [ ] Since SVG raytracing uses random numbers, its flickering.
-Add a uniform random number to diffuse sampling, or a random number with seed.
 - [/] handle errors in components. eg.: raytracing errors in SVGRaytracer component

 - SVG Raytracer